James GordonBack to Supporting Cast Main > James Gordon

 Appearances (SS): The Big Leagues, Hard as Nails and Future Shock

-Appearances (BTAC Comics): Mentors Part 1, Mentors Part 2, The Darker Knight, Red Son Rising Part 1, Red Son Rising Part 2, Red Son Rising Part 3, and Secret Santa
+Appearances (BTAC Comics): Mentors Part 1, Mentors Part 2, The Darker Knight, Red Son Rising Part 1, Red Son Rising Part 2, Red Son Rising Part 3, Secret Santa, and Court Fight Part I

 Skills: Criminology, Investigative and Organization

 Lieutenant James Gordon moved to Gotham City from Chicago and raised his daughter, Barbara.
 Gordon served in the Gotham City Police Department, infamous for its corruption.
 He soon stood out for his principle and honesty.
 One of Gordon's first cases was to capture Gotham's urban legend, Batman.
 However, Gordon became a close friend and ally of Batman.
 Though Gordon doesn't approve of the vigilante nature of Batman's methods, he was keen enough to recognize the only way to maintain some sense of balance and order in Gotham was to allow an informal presence, operating outside of the law, to aid him.